pspencer53/vox-recorder/README.md

 # vox-recorder

-Voice activated audio recorder intended for scanner radio use.
-Record starts when audio level is higher than threshold and records end after 5 seconds of silence.
+Voice activated audio recorder intended for scanner radio or any audio input that has long periods of silence.
+Recording starts when the audio level is higher than a defined threshold and recording ends after 5 seconds of silence.

 ## Depencies
 python3